ShaneBurkhart/SparkSchool/courses/guide-to-becoming-a-software-developer.md

 Node.js runs Javascript code on a web server, but you can also run Javascript code in the browser.
 Since you already know Javascript, it will be easy for you to jump into writing Javascript code for the browser.

-I recommend trying basic client-side Javascript with jQuery.
-JQuery is a simple library that makes it easy to manipulate HTML and element styles among other things.
+I recommend trying basic client-side Javascript with jQuery.  jQuery is a simple library that makes it easy to manipulate HTML and element styles among other things.
 With the basic Javascript knowledge you already have, it should be pretty easy to pick up.

 [Here's a good course on jQuery](https://www.codecademy.com/learn/jquery)